 Shaikh Family Welcome Gallery

 From the Shaikh Family Welcome Gallery on Level 1, you’ll get a stellar view of the entire building.
 Look all the way up to see the Oculus skylight, celebrating Calgary’s famously sunny skies.
-To your right is Library Express, and to the left are elevators and the Performance Hall.
+To your right is Library Express, and to the left are elevators and the Patricia A. Whelan Performance Hall.

-A large wall mural greets visitors to the new Central Library, a collaboration by Roland Rollinmud, Keegan Starlight, and Kalum Teke Dan.
+A large wall mural greets visitors to Central Library, a collaboration by Roland Rollinmud, Keegan Starlight, and Kalum Teke Dan.
 Throughout the Library, six Indigenous artists have contributed art for three spaces, as part of the Indigenous Placemaking initiative.

 There’s lots to see and do in Library Express.
 A sloped pathway takes you throughout this area, where you can pick up your holds, return books on the Bookscalator, and browse through books recommended by Library staff, Influencers, and Chef Eric Hendry.
 Plus, in the Create Space, use typewriters to type a letter to the new Library or add to the book confessions, then get a glimpse into the design process of the new Library with the exhibit Concept Collection: Imprints.

 Grab a drink or some sweet treats at LUKES and relax in the café’s dedicated seating area, or head to the nearby Moms’ Stairway, which features wide steps with seating and a great view of the expansive Children’s Library.
 (There’s also a separate exterior LUKES café, with an entrance on 3 Street, near 7 Avenue.)